 That evening I went back to Lausanne and sat by the lake to kill time until my train.
 I have to mention this seemingly mundane activity because it was one of my most memorable moments on the trip: just sitting by the lake and gazing at the Alps on a perfect, breezy summer day.
 No agenda, no tourism, just relaxing.

-> Most hostels/hotels in the Swiss riviera gives a travel card to the guests that covers free train rides in this region and offers discounts on the scenic cruises.
+- Most hostels/hotels in the Swiss Riviera provide a travel card to the guests that covers free train rides in this region and offers discounts on the scenic cruises.
 Be sure to check for these.

 - The Swiss local (the one who narrated tales of South Africa) told me that buying last minute tickets for indoor concerts just after it starts turns out way cheaper than buying beforehand, only if you are willing to risk the concert being sold out, of course.